ChiefCheb/CSC199----ISC2-Cybersecurity-Training-and-Exam/Research/HackathonSummary.md

                     jump with the address of the print flag function.
 For some time, I tried to do this manually to see if I can overflow the buffer to make the program break and output anything other than the intended output.
 After a few tries, it became clear that wasn't going to happen, so I decided to try to do this programatically with a python script.
-Unfortunately, soon after I wrote a script that finally yileded any sort of output, the hackathon ended, and I wasn't able to submit the flag for this challenge.
+Unfortunately, soon after I wrote a script that finally yielded any sort of output, the hackathon ended, and I wasn't able to submit the flag for this challenge.

 - **Screenshot:** Running my python script and it crashing: